-This is the third instance of two biosimilars to the same reference product under review at FDA (a filgrastim biosimilar was submitted in early 2015 and a second biosimilar pegfilgrastim later in 2015).
-To date, FDA has approved two biosimilars, Zarxio® (filgrastim-sndz) to Neupogen® (filgrastim) and Inflectra® (infliximab-dyyb) to Remicade® (infliximab), and announced that their Arthritis Advisory Committee will review a third to Humira® (adalimumab) on July 12, 2016, and a fourth to Enbrel®(Etanercept) on July 13, 2016.
+This is the third instance of two biosimilars to the same reference product under review at the FDA (a filgrastim biosimilar was submitted in early 2015 and a second biosimilar, pegfilgrastim, later in 2015).
+To date, the FDA has approved two biosimilars, Zarxio® (filgrastim-sndz) to Neupogen® (filgrastim) and Inflectra® (infliximab-dyyb) to Remicade® (infliximab), and announced that their Arthritis Advisory Committee will review a third to Humira® (adalimumab) on July 12, 2016, and a fourth to Enbrel®(Etanercept) on July 13, 2016.

-As biosimilars are still new in the U.S. and many prescribers do not understand the same safety and effectiveness standard being applied by FDA as necessary for the approval of these products, concerns remain as to how biosimilars will be viewed and utilized by physicians and patients, especially if sponsors cannot offer greater value through price reduction compared to other biosimilars.
-Two differentiators built into the regulatory and reimbursement processes - FDA’s non-proprietary name suffix and CMS’ manufacturer-specific modifier - create the potential for further confusion among prescribers.
+As biosimilars are still new in the U.S. and many prescribers do not understand the same safety and effectiveness standard being applied by the FDA as necessary for the approval of these products, concerns remain as to how biosimilars will be viewed and utilized by physicians and patients, especially if sponsors cannot offer greater value through price reduction compared to other biosimilars.
+Two differentiators built into the regulatory and reimbursement processes—the FDA’s non-proprietary name suffix and the CMS’ manufacturer-specific modifier—create the potential for further confusion among prescribers.

 In Europe, where the biosimilar market is more established and each product stands alone, pricing patterns have not mirrored the steep discounts of generics but have created downward pressure on price overall.
-For example, the infliximab biosimilar Remsima® (the same product approved as Inflectra® in the U.S.) was originally offered at a 39 percent discount compared to the reference product in Norway.
-After a year, the manufacturer increased its discount to 69 percent and grew its market share in Norway to over 50 percent.
-2 Yet, this example is more of an outlier than the rule as overall biosimilars continue to be offered at approximately 20 to 30 percent less than their reference products.
+For example, the infliximab biosimilar Remsima® (the same product approved as Inflectra® in the U.S.) was originally offered at a 39% discount compared to the reference product in Norway.
+After a year, the manufacturer increased its discount to 69% and grew its market share in Norway to over 50%.2 Yet this example is more of an outlier than the rule, as overall biosimilars continue to be offered at approximately 20–30% less than their reference products.
 These pricing profiles are all within the European system in which different countries create different incentives for the use of biosimilars.
 It is also important to note that overall, generics are underutilized in the EU compared to the U.S.